khadijaludhi/timed-math-challenge/README.md

 - **Random Problem Generation**: The game uses a combination of random numbers and arithmetic operators to generate unique math problems every time.

-- **Timed Challenge**: From the moment the user starts the game, the timer starts ticking.
-The total time taken by the user to solve all problems is recorded and displayed at the end.
+- **Timed Challenge**: Once the user initiates the challenge, the clock starts ticking.
+The total time taken by the user to solve all problems is recorded and then shared with the user.

 - **User Feedback**: If a user answers incorrectly, the program prompts the user for the correct answer until they get it right.
 The number of wrong attempts is also tracked.

 ## What I've Learned

-1. **Python Basics**: This project reaffirmed my understanding of Python's basic constructs, like loops, conditionals, and functions.
+1. **Python Basics**: This project reinforced my grasp on foundational Python constructs like loops, conditionals, and functions.

-2. **User Interaction**: I learned how to build a more interactive command-line application, handling user input, and providing real-time feedback.
+2. **User Interaction**: Building this interactive command-line application deepened my understanding of user input and real-time feedback mechanisms in Python.

 3. **Time Management**: Using Python's `time` module, I learned how to record the current time, calculate differences, and use this data to provide feedback to the user.

-4. **Error Handling and User Input**: Ensuring that the program can handle unexpected inputs and guide the user to the correct answer was a valuable lesson in error handling and input validation.
+4. **Error Handling and User Input**: One challenge I encountered was managing the output of division operations.
+Python returns floats for divisions, even when the result is a whole number.
+Implementing a mechanism to convert such floats to integers was crucial to make the user experience seamless.

 ## How to Run